qtlmovie/qtlmovie/sourceforge/README.txt

 - Add a tag into the repository with the version name, push repository.
 - On a Windows system, execute build\build-installer.ps1.
 It builds the Win32 and Win64 installers and the source, wintools and mactools archives.
+- On a Mac OS X system, execute build/build-mac.sh.
+It builds the DMG package for Mac OS X.
 - On a Fedora Linux system, execute build/build-rpm.sh.
 It builds the RPM package for Fedora.
 - On an Ubuntu Linux system, execute build/build-deb.sh.
 It builds the DEB